cypherpunk-academy/2064/en/079_2023_You little vixen.md

 Director says: "How do we get the weak points back into the computer programs and operating systems?
 Without anyone noticing.
 That is the question.
-I want to know how we can eliminate Wistleblower in companies!
+I want to know how we can eliminate whistleblowers in companies!
 Kidnapping, intimidating, I don't care.
 Whatever it takes.
 I want the old condition back.